GloGreen/javahaystack/README.md

 # Summary

-Method `findNeedles` compares the elements of `haystack` string and needles array, gathers in `countArray` array total count of how many elements the variables have in common, then prints each common element and the total count.
+Method `findNeedles` compares the elements of `haystack` string and `needles` array, gathers in `countArray` array the total count of how many elements the variables have in common, then prints each common element and the total count.

 # Description